cuthbertLab/music21/music21/doc/html/_sources/modulePitch.txt

             >>> aPitch
             C#4

-        .. method:: updateAccidentalDisplay(pitchPast=[], cautionaryPitchClass=True, cautionaryAll=False)
+        .. method:: updateAccidentalDisplay(pitchPast=[], cautionaryPitchClass=True, cautionaryAll=False, overrideStatus=False)

-            Given a list of Pitch objects, determine if this pitch's Accidental object needs to be updated with a natural or other cautionary accidental.
+            Given a list of Pitch objects in `pitchPast`, determine if this pitch's Accidental object needs to be created or updated with a natural or other cautionary accidental.
 Changes to this Pitch object's Accidental object are made in-place.
+If `overrideStatus` is True, this method will ignore any current `displayStatus` stetting found on the accidental.
+By default this does not happen.

             >>> a = Pitch('a')
             >>> past = [Pitch('a#'), Pitch('c#'), Pitch('c')]